How To Keep Rats Away

 2. Seal Up Points of Entry

-Rats can get into buildings through cracks in the foundation or even by slipping through holes that are as small as a dime.
+Rats can get into buildings through cracks in the foundation or even by slipping through holes that are as small as a quarter.
 They can also gain entry to your home through vents, small gaps beneath doors and garages, floor drains, and fan openings.

 To make it much harder for rats to find shelter in your home, fill holes and gaps all around the house, including the basement and attic.
 Rats prefer nesting in spots that are usually undisturbed by humans, sometimes even making their home in your walls.